NetCoreTemplates/razor/MyApp/wwwroot/_blog/posts/2023-01-20_javascript.md

 #### useClient - unRefs

-But as DTOs are typed, passing reference values will report a type annotation warning in IDEs with type-checking enabled, which can be avoided by explicitly unwrapping DTO ref values with `unRefs`:
+But as DTOs are typed, passing reference values will report a type annotation warning in IDEs with type-checking enabled, which can be resolved by explicitly unwrapping DTO ref values with `unRefs`:

 ```js
 let api = await client.api(new Hello(unRefs({ name })))